ChristopheBonnefoi/Manual_Archipelago_Super_Street_Fighter_2/README.md

 # Archipelago Manual for Super Street Fighter 2

-**Version 0.5.0**
+**Version 0.6.0**

 ## Welcome!
 Welcome to the official repository for the Archipelago integration manual for Super Street Fighter 2.
-This manual is part of a community-driven effort to enhance the gaming experience by linking various elements and goals across games in the Archipelago system.
-Currently, the randomizer is based on the Super Nintendo version of the game.
-I plan to review other versions later to ensure that all checks are compatible, as some modes like Time Challenge may not be available in all versions.
-I also intend to learn about hooks in the future to further improve the YAML quality.
+This manual is a community‑driven effort to enhance the gaming experience by linking various elements and goals across games in the Archipelago system.
+Currently, the randomizer is based on the Super Nintendo (SNES) version of the game.
+Other versions will be reviewed later to ensure compatibility of all checks, since some modes—like Time Challenge—may not be available everywhere.
+Hooks support will also be added in the future to improve the YAML integration.

 ## Project Status
 This project has completed its **Alpha** phase and is now in **Beta**.
 It is fully functional, with many optimizations and additional features underway.
-Your feedback and contributions are still highly valued as they help further improve the manual and resolve potential issues.
-Each Beta release is tested at least once before being uploaded to GitHub.
-However, since no system is infallible, please do not hesitate to report any errors.
+Your feedback and contributions remain invaluable for improving the manual and resolving any issues.
+Each Beta release is tested at least once before being pushed to GitHub.
+However, no system is infallible, so please report any bugs or inconsistencies.

 ## Current Features
-- **Super Battle Mode – ALL CLEARS**: Players must complete the Super Battle Mode for all characters.
+- **Super Battle Mode – ALL CLEARS**: Complete Super Battle Mode with every character.
-- **Street Fighter Token**: Players collect tokens to complete the game.
+- **Street Fighter Token**: Collect tokens scattered throughout the game.
-- **Time Challenge Mode – ALL CLEARS**: Defeat all opponents in Time Challenge Mode.
+- **Time Challenge Mode – ALL CLEARS**: Defeat every opponent in Time Challenge Mode.
-- **ALL CLEARS + TOKENS**: Achieve all objectives and collect tokens.
+- **ALL CLEARS + TOKENS**: Fulfill all objectives and gather all tokens.

 ## Future Features (not guaranteed)
-- Adding character-specific techniques to the item pool.
+- Add character‑specific special moves into the item pool.
-- Implementing a requirement to win a round for each special technique.
+- Require winning at least one round for each special move check.

 ## Patch Notes

-### Version 0.5.0: Beta Release
+### Version 0.6.0
-- Bumped manual to **0.5.0** to reflect the latest updates and improvements.
+- Added special moves to the item pool.

+### Version 0.5.1
+- Fixed migration-related issues.

+### Version 0.5.0
-- Updated README and Patch Notes for the new version.
+- Migrated to the new Manual Archipelago framework (Version 0.5.0).
-- Preparation for upcoming YAML hook enhancements (detailed features to follow).

 ### Version 0.4.1: PopTracker Updates
 - Added items and locations to the PopTracker.

 ### Version 0.4.0: PopTracker Updates
-I have created the PopTracker, which is currently in beta, just like the AP world.
-At this time, there is no defined goal on the tracker, and the auto-tracker feature with AP is not yet working.
-I am currently working on it.
+- Introduced the PopTracker (in beta), with item and location support.
+- Auto‑tracker integration with Archipelago is in development.

 ### Version 0.3.3
-- Renamed all checks related to character battles to improve the spoiler log and item pool.
+- Renamed all character‑battle checks to improve spoiler logs and item pools.
-- Renamed tokens and increased their number to 25.
+- Renamed tokens and increased their count to 25.

 ### Version 0.3.2
-- Renamed all checks to have the player's name first and added bonus checks 1, 2, and 3 cleared without necessarily achieving a perfect score.
+- Reordered check names to start with the player’s name; added three bonus checks without requiring a perfect score.

 ### Version 0.3.1
 #### Removals
-- Removed 3 checks that were inadvertently left after the re-categorization of each character.
+- Removed three checks that persisted after character re‑categorization.

 #### Additions
+- Created a new “Special” category.
-- Added a new "Special" category in the checks.
+- Added three replacement checks.
-- Introduced 3 new checks to replace the removed ones.

 ### Version 0.3.0
 #### Modifications
-- Corrected the "CPU Time Challenge" category by removing the unnecessary capital "I" in "Time."
+- Fixed the “CPU Time Challenge” category title by removing the stray capital “I.”

 #### Additions
-- Added new YAML categories for more flexible seed creation options.
+- Added new YAML categories for more flexible seed creation.
-- Added a "token" category in `game.json` with a value of 0 to allow for token removal from the pool (still in progress).
+- Introduced a “token” category in `game.json` (value 0) to allow token removal.
-- Created checks for each character, covering all combats, bonus stages, and additional fun checks based on the series' general lore, not strictly the game.
+- Established checks for each character’s battles, bonus stages, and lore‑inspired challenges.

 #### Known Issues
-- No issues have been identified yet, as the seed has not been tested in a multiworld environment.
+- No multiworld tests performed yet; potential edge cases may remain.

 ### Version 0.2.0
 #### Additions
-- Added requirements for the checks "Beat Ryu with Ken" and "Beat Ken with Ryu."
+- Added “Beat Ryu with Ken” and “Beat Ken with Ryu” checks.
-- Renamed the "Beat the Game" category to "Super Battle Mode."
+- Renamed “Beat the Game” to “Super Battle Mode.”
-- Changed "Get perfect" to "Get Perfect Round."
+- Changed “Get perfect” to “Get Perfect Round.”
-- Added checks related to the three bonus stages in the "Super Battle Mode" category.
+- Added checks for the three bonus stages in Super Battle Mode.
-- Introduced new item categories: "Game Mode" and "CPU Time Challenge."
+- Introduced “Game Mode” and “CPU Time Challenge” item categories.
-- Renamed items in the "Characters" category.
+- Renamed items in the “Characters” category.
-- Renamed the "Fun" category to "Challenge."
-- Renamed the "Defeated" category to "Defeated in Super Battle Mode."
+- Renamed “Fun” to “Challenge” and “Defeated” to “Defeated in Super Battle Mode.”
-- Added checks for the "Defeated in Time Challenge" category.
+- Added “Defeated in Time Challenge” checks.
-- Changed the goal "All Characters Complete!" to "Super Battle Mode – ALL CLEARS."
-- Introduced new goals: "Time Challenge Mode – ALL CLEARS" and "ALL CLEARS + TOKENS."
+- Updated goals to “Super Battle Mode – ALL CLEARS,” “Time Challenge Mode – ALL CLEARS,” and “ALL CLEARS + TOKENS.”
-- Updated and added goals in the .yaml configuration.
-- Randomized starting items in "Game Mode" and "CPU Time Challenge" in `game.json`.
+- Randomized starting items in `game.json` for Game Mode and CPU Time Challenge.
-- Updated and added necessary requirements.
-- Increased the token count to 20.
+- Increased token count to 20.

 #### Known Bugs
-- During challenge check generation, the system does not account for the executable status.
-Currently, this is addressed by requiring "Super Battle," but ideally, it should support an OR condition for "Time Challenge" + the dedicated character.
+- Challenge check generator ignores executable status; currently works around this by always requiring Super Battle, but ideally should allow an OR condition with Time Challenge.

 ### Version 0.1.0
-- Removed the "Character Battles" goal.
+- Removed the “Character Battles” goal.
-- Added the "SFtoken" goal and item.
+- Added the SFtoken goal and item.
-- Changed the filler item to "bandage."
+- Changed the filler item to “bandage.”
-- Added various checks.
+- Introduced various new checks.

 ### Version 0.0.1
 - Initial alpha release.
-- Functionality in place but pending optimization.
+- Core functionality implemented; optimizations pending.

 ## Future Projects
-- **Difficulty Settings**: Allow players to choose whether to activate difficulty restrictions during seed generation.
+- **Difficulty Settings**: Optionally enforce difficulty restrictions when generating seeds.
-- **Other Game Modes**: Plan to add other game modes to introduce new checks and possibly make them unlockable items.
+- **Other Game Modes**: Add new modes with unlockable checks/items.
-- **Other Goals**: Exploring other types of goals to diversify gameplay.
+- **Additional Goals**: Explore more goal types to diversify playstyles.
-- **Game Version**: Considering using a more recent version of the game, such as Super Street Fighter 2 Turbo for arcade.
+- **Game Versions**: Consider support for later releases like Super Street Fighter 2 Turbo (arcade).

 ## How to Contribute
-We welcome contributions from everyone.
-Here are a few ways you can help:
+We welcome all contributions!
-- **Feedback**: Play through the scenarios and provide feedback on gameplay and manual instructions.
+- **Feedback**: Playtest the scenarios and report any issues.
-- **Code Contributions**: Submit pull requests with bug fixes or feature suggestions.
+- **Code**: Submit pull requests with bug fixes or feature suggestions.
-- **Documentation**: Help improve this README or add other documentation.
+- **Docs**: Improve this README or add new documentation.

 ## Acknowledgements
-A special thank you to all the contributors and community members who have supported this project.
-Your dedication and passion make these enhancements possible.
-Additional thanks to our Discord moderators Seafo, Garbo, and RoobyRoo for their invaluable debugging assistance.
+Thanks to all contributors and community members whose support makes this project possible.
+Special thanks to our Discord moderators Seafo, Garbo, and RoobyRoo for their invaluable debugging help.

 ## Contact
-If you are a streamer or have any queries, do not hesitate to reach out on our Archipelago Discord or submit an issue here on GitHub.
-I will make an effort to respond when available.
+If you’re a streamer or have questions, reach out on the Archipelago Discord or open an issue here on GitHub.
+I’ll respond as soon as I can.

-We are excited to see how you will help shape the future of this project!
+We look forward to seeing how you help shape this project’s future!